Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/Python_Version/plotanimegif.rst.txt

 **Attention:** The :ref:`Record() <plotanimerecordpy>` command add the current analyzed step to all previously recorded steps.
 It is important to remember to use :ref:`RecordReset() <plotanimerecorderrestpy>` command to reset the recorder and delete the recorded steps for a new animation.
 Also remeber that generating gif file usually **takes long time!**

-The structure of the command is in this way:

 .. code-block:: python
+   :caption: The structure of the command

    import openseespy.opensees as ops import BraineryWiz as bz